 - Emotionally manipulate him.

 Also, encourage communication if conflict starts to arise.
-Open and honest communication is helpful resolve most problems among couples.
+Open and honest communication helps resolve most problems among couples.